Multiomics-Analytics-Group/vuegen/README.md

 ### Folder structure

-Your input directory must follow a **nested folder structure**, where first-level folders are treated as **sections** and second-level folders as **subsections**, containing the components (plots, tables, networks, Markdown text, and HTML files).
+Your input directory should follow a **nested folder structure**, where first-level folders are treated as **sections** and second-level folders as **subsections**, containing the components (plots, tables, networks, Markdown text, and HTML files).
+If the component files are in the first-level folders, an `overview` subsection will be created automatically.

 Here is an example layout:

 ```
 report_folder/
 ├── section1/
+│   ├── table1.tsv
 │   └── subsection1/
-│       ├── table.csv
+│       ├── table2.csv
 │       ├── image1.png
 │       └── chart.json
 ├── section2/
+│   ├── image2.jpg
 │   ├── subsection1/
 │   │   ├── summary_table.xls
 │   │   └── network_plot.graphml